rebelsky/sams-assorted-musings-reflections/registration-2022-11-01.md

 number: 1208
 tags: [Registration](index-registration)
 blurb: An exercise in game theory.
-version: 1.0
+version: 1.0.01
 released: 2022-11-01
-current:
+current: 2022-11-01
 ---
 It's the second half of fall semester.
-That means it's time for another round of registration [1].
+That means it's time for another registration period [1].
 But this year will not be the same as past years.
 Grinnell has a brand new registration process [2].
 Don't worry!
 It's still uniquely Grinnell and still confusing.
 And like anything new in academia, it's causing consternation and worry.

 Here's how it works.
 Or at least here's how I think it works.